nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 }
 ```

-The `AuthorResolver` resolver above will result in generating the following part of the GraphQL schema in SDL:
+The `getAuthor` handler method above will result in generating the following part of the GraphQL schema in SDL:

 ```graphql
 type Query {